Gszopinski123/MQTTZoo/proposal.md

 ### Conclusion
 My main goal is to get a handle on setting up this Distributed System. my next goal is I hope to complete this project in a little under two weeks.
 I will implement the MQTT Broker(TCP) onto kubernetes with Zookeeper with only the Publisher/Subscriber source code connection.
+The repo for the code can be found [here](https://github.com/Gszopinski123/MQTTZoo/)